challomark/challomark/README.md

 </div>

 # 👋 Hi there, I'm Challo.
-## 🌱 I’m currently learning coding at ALX Africa.
+## 🌱 I’m currently learning Software Engineering at ALX Africa.
 ### 🧠 READY TO GEEK OUT.
 #### ⚡ Fun fact: Anyone can learn how to code.
 All you need is GRIT.